aidan-parkinson/corporation-sole/README.md

 `./calculations` : example calculations to inform initiation of a ledger.

-`./configuration` : consortium policies.
+`./configuration` : Consortium policies.

-`./definitions` : chaincode definitions for making observations of the World State.
+`./definitions` : chaincode definitions for Peoples to make observations of the World State.

 `./peoples` : each Dean and their Chapter of Peoples.

-`./schemas` : data schemas for secure channels.
+`./schemas` : data schemas of chaincode definitions for transactions.